 Inpatient Rehab for Alcoholism

-When looking for the best treatment for substance use disorder, you may come across several different options.
-The primary treatment types are inpatient and outpatient rehab.
+There are many options to choose from when looking for the best treatment for substance use disorder.
+The primary treatment types are inpatient and outpatient drug and alcohol rehab.
 Inpatient alcohol rehab is a type of treatment where the patient remains at the facility for the duration of treatment.

-While each individual is different and will respond to treatment differently, inpatient alcohol rehab is often considered the more intensive treatment as the patient can focus on their recovery without distractions.
+While each individual is different and will respond to treatment differently, an inpatient alcohol rehab center is often considered the more intensive treatment as the patient can focus on their recovery without distractions.
 In addition, inpatient alcohol rehab provides around-the-clock care and support from medical staff, which can benefit those struggling with severe alcoholism.

 Understanding Alcohol Use Disorder (AUD)